bautistagaggio/Stensul/README.md

 **Components**
 ------------------------------
 **Stensul/Tests/tests.py**  - The class Test_Items contains all the automoted tests for http://immense-hollows-74271.herokuapp.com/.
 This class inherits the properties and generic methods from the BasePage class, where all the selenium stuff it's encapsulated.
 Each time a test is conducted, an object of the HomePage class is created, thus its methods are accesed.
+The assertions are also declared within this class.

 **Stensul/basePage.py** - Contains the BasePage class